Achievable logoAchievable logo

 Synthesis, storage, and secretion of hormones

-Hormones act as chemical messengers synthesized, stored, and released by endocrine glands.
-They travel through the bloodstream to target tissues, where they elicit physiological responses.
-Key endocrine glands involved in exercise responses include:
+Hormones are chemical messengers made, stored, and released by endocrine glands.
+After release, they travel through the bloodstream to target tissues, where they trigger specific physiological responses.
+Endocrine glands commonly involved in exercise responses include:

 • Hypothalamus: Regulates hormonal release from the pituitary gland.